splav501/GetNumber/README.md

 # GetNumber
-Learning the basics of Ruby
+Learning the basics of Ruby.